arslanmusaddiq/1DT308-Introductory-Project/labs/0_pico_getting_started.md

 When the microcontroller starts it first executes the file `boot.py` and then `main.py`.
 If you want to run other files you can do so by importing them in `main.py` or by running them directly in the REPL console.

-When the has completed the code willrun on the board and should produce the same output as in Expected output 2.
+When the has completed the code will run on the board and should produce the same output as in Expected output 2.

 #### Expected output 2.
 ![Goal state 2](/images/hello-fredrik.png)